Keyruu/nirius/README.md

 ## <a id="installation">Commands</a>

+### Focusing matching windows

+The focus commands are shortcuts for quickly focusing (or even spawning) the apps you need all the time.

 - `focus [OPTIONS]`: Focuses a matching window if there is one, otherwise exits non-zero.
 What windows match is specified using the options `--app-id` (`-a`) and `--title` (`-t`), both regular expressions.
 If there are multiple matching windows, the command cycles through them.
 - `focus-or-spawn [OPTIONS] [COMMAND]...`: Same behavior as `focus` except that it spawns `COMMAND` instead of exiting non-zero if no matching window exists.

+### Moving matching windows to the current workspace

+Where the focusing commands switch to matching windows where they are, maybe on a different workspace on a different output, the below commands move matching windows from elsewhere to the current workspace.

+- `move-to-current-workspace [OPTIONS]`: Moves a matching window (same options as `focus`) from some unfocused workspace to the currently focused workspace.
+  If the `--focus` flag is given, the moved window also gains focus.
+If there is no matching window, exits non-zero.
+- `move-to-current-workspace-or-spawn [OPTIONS] [COMMAND]`: Same behavior as `move-to-current-workspace` except that it spawns the given `COMMAND` if there is no matching window.

+### Categorizing windows with marks

+The below commands allow for annotating windows with different marks (or labels) and provide means to quickly cycle through all windows having the same mark.

 - `toggle-mark [MARK]`: Marks or unmarks a window with the given or default mark (which is `__default__`).
 Marked windows can be focused using `focus-marked`.